Civil defense siren: Israel

-The "all clear" signal is used three times per year to denote a moment of silence (of one or two minutes): once on Israel's Holocaust Remembrance Day and twice on the Day of Remembrance.
+The all clear signal is used three times per year to denote a moment of silence (of one or two minutes): once on Israel's Holocaust Remembrance Day and twice on the Day of Remembrance.

 Saudi Arabia

 Most minaret speakers are used as sirens.
 The purpose of warnings is to notify the population of a danger that threatens their lives.
 Individuals must go to shelters or their homes, lock doors and windows, take appropriate protective actions, and listen through the radio and television for instructions of civil defense.
 The entire siren system is ASC I-Force and Whelen WPS-2900 series.
 As well as some Federal Signal Modulators in Air Force Bases, and a FS EOWS 1212 in Dammam.

 Turkey

-Turkey used to have mechanical sirens in Istanbul until before around the early 2000s, when most of them were decommissioned and minaret speakers were most commonly used instead.
-Even though the main models of the warning speakers are unknown, there is a slightly common presence of Federal Signal and Hörmann, despite very rare cases of some Elektror or Siemens models remaining.
-They test during the memorial of Atatürk's death and often sound off for common emergencies such as tornadoes, chemical plant issues or incoming enemy attack.
+Turkey has Nationwide Siren System of Mechanical Sirens and Loudspeakers, though minaret speakers also are used as sirens sometimes.
+Models for mechanical sirens used across country are Selay SL-1170's.
+Even though the main models of the warning speakers are unknown, there is a slightly common presence of Federal Signal, Whelen and Hörmann, Sonnenburg, despite very rare cases of some Elektror or Siemens-Schuckert models remaining.
+They sound-off during the memorial of Atatürk's death on November 10 at 9:05 AM and often sound off for common emergencies such as Earthquakes, Tsunamis, Tornadoes, Chemical plant issues or incoming enemy attack.
+Sirens are controlled by AFAD.
+Sirens can also be mounted on roofs, or sometimes on 30 m long Towers.